 Middle Farm is home to British Lop pigs, rare breed chickens, Soay sheep, a mountain of vegetables, even more fruit and two farm kids.
-It is also the source of information for many radio programmes, newspaper articles, food festivals and more recently a bi-monthly column in The Country Smallholding Magazine.
+It is also the source of information for many radio programmes, newspaper articles, food festivals, regular appearances at Ludlow Market and a bi-monthly column in The Country Smallholding Magazine.

 Having fallen in love with the British Lop pig I started breeding in 2012.
 Since then we now have three breeding sows, Gwen, Betty and Rosie.
 These pigs have an excellent life, with access to shelter inside a huge cattle shed lined with straw and approximately two acres of ground for rooting around in.
 They are slow grown, lovingly reared, benefitting from a regular supply of grass cuttings, garden leftovers and supermarket fruit and veg - as well as conventional pig food of course.